Pro Forma Invoice Meaning

 Why Use a Pro Forma Invoice?

 As we discussed several times in the article that it is a document issued before any tax invoice is issued.
-So the first and very important reason is:
+So the first and fundamental reason is:

 - It is a non-binding document having closely similar details to a tax invoice which can be negotiated before an actual sale transaction is performed provides flexibility to the business.